Intellectual Property Counseling and Prosecution

 Copyright and Trademark Prosecution

-Clients also trust our help with the strategic selection, registration, management, enforcement and defense of trademark, trade dress and domain name rights—often their most valuable assets.
+Clients seek our help with the strategic selection, registration, management, enforcement and defense of trademark, trade dress and domain name rights—often their most valuable assets.
 Local and global brands rely on us to protect them from infringement and dilution by guarding their assets from competitors who aim to weaken their names.
-We also offer strategies to minimize risk of liability for trademark infringement, and have successfully defended many companies in litigation against parties seeking to overreach with allegations of trademark or trade dress infringement, domain name misuse or cybersquatting.
-We consider not only potential infringement of third-party rights, but also whether a potential name or trademark can be registered, and provide clients with the desired exclusivity and global market impact.
-Clients looking to prevent third-party misappropriation of trademarks and names depend on us to oppose registrations and seek cancellations of existing registrations, and to defend their trademarks in proceedings in the US Patent and Trademark Office, under the Madrid Protocol, and before national and regional patent and trademark offices.
+We also offer strategies to minimize risk of liability for trademark infringement and have successfully defended many companies in litigation against parties seeking to overreach with allegations of trademark or trade dress infringement, domain name misuse or cybersquatting.
+We consider not only potential infringement of third-party rights, but also whether a potential name or trademark can be registered and provide clients with the desired exclusivity and global market impact.
+Clients looking to prevent third-party misappropriation of trademarks and names depend on us to oppose registrations and seek cancellations of existing registrations, and to defend their trademarks in proceedings in the US Patent and Trademark Office, under the Madrid Protocol and before national and regional patent and trademark offices.

 WilmerHale’s holistic approach to IP law enables us to develop tailored strategies for each client.
-This approach also sets us apart from other firms’ core IP offerings because we are able to advocate for clients not only by leveraging our experience in the courts (through litigation or amicus briefs) and in administrative proceedings within the US Patent and Trademark Office, but also our contacts in the administration, on Capitol Hill, in IP associations and in international forums.
+This approach sets us apart from other firms’ core IP offerings because we are able to advocate for clients not only by leveraging our experience in the courts (through litigation or amicus briefs) and in administrative proceedings within the US Patent and Trademark Office, but also through our contacts in the administration, on Capitol Hill, in IP associations and in international forums.
 Particularly in recent years, the impact and influence of such non-traditional forums has been quite powerful.

-Clients also benefit from our team’s IP-specific public service experience with IP domestic and international policymakers, which enables us to help them achieve their objectives and efficiently resolve high-stakes matters.
+Clients also benefit from our team’s IP-specific public service experience with domestic and international IP policymakers, which enables us to help them achieve their objectives and efficiently resolve high-stakes matters.
 Companies seeking alternative, multibranch strategies to achieve their goals turn to our team of lawyers, who work on matters spanning all areas of IP law and policy.
 We help clients realize the maximum value of their IP through asset management and risk assessment and mitigation.

 Our team performs high-level portfolio analyses (assessing value and explaining the “why”) and conducts risk assessments; then we counsel clients on how to leverage a variety of traditional and less-traditional avenues to achieve success.
 By offering strategic counseling and analysis, we can both assess IP risks for clients and affect change.